LaGauffre/LaGauffre.github.io/Teaching.md

 * PSTAT130: Introduction to SAS
 * PSTAT296: Research projects in actuarial science
 * PSTAT120A: Introduction to probability
-* PSTAT160A: Applied Stochastic Processes (Part A)
+* PSTAT160A: Applied Stochastic Processes (Part A Markov chains and Poisson processes)

 <!-- ## Introduction à la théorie de la ruine